 - Your OSAP entitlement may be re-assessed based on changes in your income.
 Check your status for upcoming additional bank deposits, fee payments or possible overpayments through your online OSAP Account.

-- Do you need to report a change in course load, program of study, income, marital or citizenship status?
-Complete the OSAP Change Form and submit to the Financial Aid Office.
+- Do you need to report a change in course load, program of study, income, marital or citizenship status, change in living situation?
+Please submit a request through the Virtual Helpline.

 - Do you need to appeal your OSAP entitlement?
 Appeals are based on specific provincially-mandated guidelines.
 The deadline to submit an appeal is 40 days before the end of your study period.

 - Unsure how a change will affect your eligibility?
 Do you need financial aid counselling?
 Click here.
 ID is required.